broch/broch.github.io/drafts/linux-install.md

     sudo apt install --no-install-recommends gthumb

-TODO: Check import from camera and phone.
+I haven't been able to get it to download images from my phone yet, but I can do so using the command line tool `gphoto2`.
+For example, to download all files from a specific folder I use:

+    gphoto2 -f /store_00010001/DCIM/Camera -P

 IRC and Instant Messaging
 =========================

 A lot of messaging these days takes place on phones and I'm fine with moving that way too, but there's a limit to how much I want to type on a phone.
 I still spend a lot of time in front of a computer and chat apps are pretty much essential if you collaborate with others remotely.
 I use Google chat with quite a few people so I needed a replacement for it.
 [Profanity](http://www.profanity.im) is an XMPP client which seems to work well.
 It's another simple terminal application, based on the IRC client [IRSSI](https://irssi.org).
 TODO.
 Set up IRSSI too.

-I do still have a lot of contacts in Skype but I don't use it as much as I used to and I haven't checked out the Linux version yet.
+I do still have a lot of contacts in Skype but I don't use it as often as I used to and I haven't checked out the Linux version yet.

-TODO: Signal desktop etc?

 Chinese Input on Linux
 ======================